JayRKyd/genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 -
 - Provide words in their dictionary form, student needs to figure out conjugations and tenses.
 - Provide a possible sentence structure
+- When the student makes an attempt, interpret their reading so they can see what they actually said.

 ## Formatting Instructions